Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 **Challenge 6 - Add Post to channel**

 All posts need to be associated with a channel.
-You need to make sure when a post is created that it assigned to a channel.
+You need to make sure when a post is created that it is assigned to a channel.
 How you do this depends on the arrangement of your data.

 Here is a suggestion.
 You probably want to modify the `addPost` Mutation to look something like: